I – V 07:00-21:00

 6. Armpits – a common site not only for fungi but also for bacterial inflammations.
 Microscopic examination helps differentiate these conditions.

-9. Hand skin – common site for fungal infections or contact dermatitis.
+9. Hand skin – a common site for fungal infections or contact dermatitis.
 Examined for redness, scaling, or itching.

 10. Facial skin – examined when seborrheic or fungal infection is suspected, and standard treatment is ineffective.
 Symptoms may include rashes, redness, scaling.

-Microscopic Skin Examination for Fungal Detection (Facial Skin)
+Microscopic Skin Examination for Fungal Detection (facial skin)

-Microscopic Skin Examination for Fungal Detection (Facial Skin)
+Microscopic Skin Examination for Fungal Detection (facial skin)

 Reference: 14021